Your Guide to Protein

 You still need other sources of protein as well as complex carbs and healthy fats.

 The protein products I am describing should be part of your diet, not your whole diet.

 Other Healthy Bars

-Lastly, I would like to mention a couple healthy bars that are not protein bars due to their reduced protein content, but are still healthy options for the busy individual.
+Lastly, I would like to mention a couple of healthy bars that are not protein bars due to their reduced protein content but are still healthy options for the busy individual.

 Rx bars and Lara bars are both great brands.
 Rx can be a little chewy, but definitely worth checking out.